seasid3/pands-project/README.md

 2  petal_length       7.412263e-10
 3   petal_width       1.680465e-08

-Interperetation:
+Interperetation (using significance level 0.05, i.e. 5%):
 Sepal length: the p-value is 0.018116 (i.e. <2%)
 Sepal width: the p-value is 0.1011543 (i.e. ~10%)
 Petal length: the p-value is 0.0000000007412263 (i.e. <0.001%)
 Petal width: the p-value is 0.00000001680465 (i.e. < 0.001%)
-As each of these values is very low (all <11%, it implies that there is a very low chance the observed data came from a normal distribution and the null hypotheses of normal distribution is rejected.
-This will impact the decsions on what analysis should be done on these data.
+Three of these values (sepal length, petal length and petal width) are below the significance level of 0.05, i.e. p < 0.05, meaning that that there is a very low chance the observed data came from a normal distribution and the null hypotheses of normal distribution is rejected.
+The p-value of sepal width (p = 0.1011543) is p>0.05, meaning that there is a significant amount of confidence that the null hypothesis (the data varies normally) cannot be rejected and so the data varys normally.
+These results will impact the decsions on what analysis should be done on these data.
-However, when I compare my results to others' work [(](https://www.kaggle.com/code/aniketg11/iris-dataset-with-statistical-tests)) they find that sepal width does vary normally, while the others do not.
-Also, I realise, looking at this source that I can code to give a statement depending on p-value so I don't have to do this interperetation step myself.
+However, when I compare my results to others' work to check my findings, (https://www.kaggle.com/code/aniketg11/iris-dataset-with-statistical-tests), I realise that I can code to give a statement depending on p-value so I don't have to do this interperetation step myself.
 I return to the code to try to do this.